(If you do need more information, contact Sharon at firstname.lastname@example.org or call 707-525-0143 ext. 116)

-No. We deliver hot food and we cannot risk our clients’ health by leaving uneaten food un-refrigerated for an unknown period of time.
+No. We cannot risk our clients’ health by leaving uneaten food un-refrigerated for an unknown period of time.
 We can leave the meal in your refrigerator if you are willing to leave your door unlocked, or we can leave it with a neighbor if you let us know in advance.
 We will work with you on the best plan for handling these occasions.

 I am disabled; can I get Meals on Wheels?